 BOERNE WORKSHOP PROVIDES LANDOWNERS WITH INFORMATION ON CONSERVATION EASEMENTS

-Kerrville, Texas – The Hill Country Alliance (HCA) and the Guadalupe-Blanco River Trust (GBRT) are hosting a landowner workshop from 10 a.m. to 3 p.m.
-Friday, May 13, 2016, at the Upper Guadalupe River Authority Lecture Hall, 125 Lehmann Drive, Suite 100 Kerrville, Texas 78028.
-This workshop will focus on conservation easements—a tool available to help landowners steward and protect their land investment in the long-term.
+Boerne, Texas – The Cibolo Conservancy Land Trust is hosting a landowner workshop from 2 p.m. to 5 p.m., Friday, August 17, 2018, at the Cibolo Nature Center Auditorium, 140 City Park Road, Boerne, TX 78006.
+This workshop will focus on conservation easements—a tool available to help landowners steward and protect their land investment in the long term.

 Conservation easements are one of the most flexible and effective means to protect private property.
 A conservation easement is a voluntary legal agreement that ensures a property will forever be conserved according to the landowner’s wishes.
-This negotiated agreement is between the landowner and the land trust organization which is responsible for monitoring and enforcing the terms of the conservation easement agreement.
+No public access is required.
+This agreement is negotiated between the landowner and the land trust organization which is responsible for monitoring and enforcing the terms of the conservation easement agreement.

-Landowners have concerns about conserving those special natural features on their family owned property and maintaining the productivity of their land.
+Many landowners are concerned about conserving those special natural features on their family-owned property and maintaining the productivity of their land.
 Landowners face the challenge of increasing tax burdens associated with land ownership, including the potential impact of estate taxes on their heirs.
-This seminar design is to give farmers, ranchers and other landowners effective tools and resources to help them deal with the issues inherent in passing family land on to future generations.
+This seminar is designed to provide farmers, ranchers and other landowners with effective tools and resources to help them deal with the issues inherent in passing family land on to future generations.

 More information is available by contacting the workshop coordinator Carolyn Vogel at email@example.com or 512.633.4995

 109 Bob Moritz Drive, Fredericksburg, Texas 78624 (Gillespie County) / 14 ACRES OF COMMERCIAL PROPERTY ON LIVE BARONS CREEK